Spotify

-Spotify offers digital copyright restricted recorded audio content, including more than 100 million songs and five million podcasts, from record labels and media companies.
-As a freemium service, basic features are free with advertisements and limited control, while additional features, such as offline listening and commercial-free listening, are offered via paid subscriptions.
+Spotify offers digital copyright restricted recorded audio content, including over 100 million songs and 7 million podcast titles, from record labels and media companies.
+Operating as a freemium service, the basic features are free with advertisements and limited control, while additional features, such as offline listening and commercial-free listening, are offered via paid subscriptions.
 Users can search for music based on artist, album, or genre, and can create, edit, and share playlists.
+It offers some social media features such as messaging, creating profiles, following friends, shared playlists, and creating listening parties called "Jams."

-Spotify is available in most of Europe, as well as Africa, the Americas, Asia, and Oceania, with a total availability in 184 markets.
+As of December 2022, Spotify is available in most of Europe, as well as Africa, the Americas, Asia, and Oceania, with a total availability in 184 markets.
 Its users and subscribers are based largely in the US and Europe, jointly accounting for around 53% of users and 67% of revenue.
 It has no presence in mainland China where the market is dominated by QQ Music.
-The service is available on most devices including Windows, macOS, and Linux computers, iOS and Android smartphones and tablets, smart home devices such as the Amazon Echo and Google Nest lines of products and digital media players like Roku.
+The service is available on most devices, including Windows, MacOS, and Linux computers, IOS and Android smartphones and tablets, Smart Home devices such as the Amazon Echo and Google Nest lines of products, and digital media players like Roku.
+As of December 2023, Spotify was the 47th most-visited website in the world with 24.78% of its traffic coming from the United States followed by Brazil with 6.51% according to data provided by Semrush.
+As of 2022, Spotify is the current sponsor of Spanish football club FC Barcelona, with music artists like Drake, Travis Scott and Ed Sheeran collaborating with the club by changing their shirts into their artist logo, sometimes used for album promotions.

 Unlike physical or download sales, which pay artists a fixed price per song or album sold, Spotify pays royalties based on the number of artist streams as a proportion of total songs streamed.
 It distributes approximately 70% of its total revenue to rights holders (often record labels), who then pay artists based on individual agreements.
+While certain musicians laud the service for offering a lawful option to combat piracy and for remunerating artists each time their music is played, others have voiced objections to Spotify's royalty structure and its effect on record sales.

 History

 Spotify was founded in 2006 in Stockholm, Sweden, by Daniel Ek, former CTO of Stardoll, and Martin Lorentzon, co-founder of Tradedoubler.
 According to Ek, the company's title was initially misheard from a name shouted by Lorentzon.
-Later they thought out a portmanteau of "spot" and "identify".
+Later they conceived a portmanteau of "spot" and "identify".
+Daniel Ek's initial pitch to Lorentzon was not initially related to music, but rather a way for streaming content such as video, digital films, images or music to drive advertising revenue.